daneden/daneden.me/books/index.markdown

 layout: page
 title: Books
 in-nav: true
-class: library
 ---

+When I was younger, I used to pride myself on not being one of those darned book-reading types.
+I scoffed at Rowling, retreated from Tolkein, and put up with Pratchett.
+Then, one day, I found myself packing several *boxes* of books to ship to America for my new life.

+Of course, the vast majority of these were design references (I think I owned all of one fiction book; a Warhammer short novel from my youth), but books are books, and I did indeed read them.

-These books will teach you more than their money’s worth about design and life.
+These books will teach you more than their money’s worth about design, writing, and life.
 Don’t forget to close them every once in a while, too.

 * * *